GCISD Parents & Educators for Excellence in Education

 • Finances

-The amount in taxes paid to GCISD is determined by the tax rate multiplied by our property value.
-Thus, taxes can go up:
+The amount in taxes paid is determined by the total rate multiplied by the property value.
+So taxes can go up:

 1. if rates go up OR